Every year, thousands of young people across California face the difficult transition to adulthood without consistent support systems.

 Her work also integrates evidence-based prevention education and emotional-regulation strategies, helping youth strengthen coping skills and protective factors that reduce the risk of substance use.

 Dr. Tunde Bosu (he/him) is a board-certified physician in Addiction Medicine and Family Medicine.
 He earned his undergraduate degree from the University of Southern California and his medical degree from Yale School of Medicine.
-With extensive experience in adolescent treatment settings, Dr. Bosu brings a trauma-informed, holistic approa
+With extensive experience in adolescent treatment settings,

-Dr. Tunde Bosu (he/him) is a board-certified physician in Addiction Medicine and Family Medicine.
-He earned his undergraduate degree from the University of Southern California and his medical degree from Yale School of Medicine.
-With extensive experience in adolescent treatment settings, Dr. Bosu brings a trauma-informed, holistic approach that emphasizes self-acceptance, healing, and long-term wellness.
+Dr. Bosu brings a trauma-informed, holistic approach that emphasizes self-acceptance, healing, and long-term wellness.
 He addresses the interplay of physical, emotional, and social health to support recovery and resilience.
 During the summer intensive, Dr. Bosu serves as Medical Advisor, helping ensure a safe, trauma-informed environment and clear protocols for health navigation, opioid awareness, and prevention education.

 Toni Collins, LVN, is a trauma-informed nurse with 20+ years of experience in behavioral and mental health, substance-use recovery, pediatrics, and acute care.
 She has also served as a Compliance Director, aligning programs with DHCS, CDCR, and Joint Commission standards.
-A foster parent for most of her adult life, Toni combines deep cli
+A foster parent for most of her adult life, Toni combines deep clin

 Toni Collins, LVN, is a trauma-informed nurse with 20+ years of experience in behavioral and mental health, substance-use recovery, pediatrics, and acute care.
 She has also served as a Compliance Director, aligning programs with DHCS, CDCR, and Joint Commission standards.
 A foster parent for most of her adult life, Toni combines deep clinical expertise with compassion for youth facing complex medical and behavioral needs.
 During the annual intensive, she provides round-the-clock on-site nursing leadership—overseeing safety checks, medication management and MAR documentation, first aid response, and protocol compliance.